Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 In Tizen 6.0, NN Runtime supports control-flow and dynamic tensor that enables voice model acceleration.
 In addition, by providing the NN Compiler front-end for NN Runtime, it can convert well-known models such as Tensorflow and TensorFlow-lite to be used on CE devices with insufficient resources on NN Runtime.

-- NNStreamer
- - Neural Network Pipeline.
+- NNStreamer ( Neural Network Pipeline )
   - .NET and C APIs supported.
   - Various accelerating hardware and frameworks supported.
   - Implement AI app more easily.
   - Execute AI app more efficiently.

-- NNTrainer
- - On-Device Training.
+- NNTrainer ( On-Device Training )
   - Transfer learning, meta learning, and reinforcement learning.
   - APIs to construct and update neural network layers.

 - NN Runtime
  - Tizen’s default Neural Network inference framework (since v5.0).
  - CPU and GPU mixed acceleration with profiling based optimal scheduling (since v5.5).
- - Useful features for speech model support (in v6.0).
-   - Control-flow, Dynamic Tensor, Shape Inference, etc.
+ - Useful features such as Control-flow, Dynamic Tensor, Shape Inference, etc. for speech model support

 - NN Compiler in Tizen SDK
- - Support well known ML frameworks, and model formats.
-   - Tensorflow, Tensorflow-lite (preferential), Caffe, ONNX (experimental).
+ - Support well known ML frameworks, and model formats such as Tensorflow, Tensorflow-lite (preferential), Caffe, ONNX (experimental).
-   - Easy scalability through Common IR and NN Package.

    **Figure: NN Runtime**